 I’ve pretty much explained my new strategy to get the maximum return on my cash but thought I’d recap it below for convenience’s sake.
 Basically, I’ll be doing a multi-prong strategy when it comes to my idle cash where I use these super-high-yield savings accounts and keep money on the side for bank bonuses.
 Here’s what I’m doing:

 - Take Advantage of Bank Bonuses.
-I’ll likely try to keep $20,000 or so in normal high-yield savings accounts, which I can then deploy for various bank account bonuses.
-Over the past three years, I’ve consistently been able to earn at least $1,000 from bank account bonuses.
-I’ll keep the money in a normal high-yield savings account when it’s not being used for bank account bonuses, and look to use the money whenever I find a good bonus somewhere.
+I try to keep $20,000 or so set aside, which I can then deploy for various bank account bonuses.
+Over the past three years, I’ve consistently been able to earn at least $10,000 from bank account bonuses.
+I keep the money in a normal high-yield savings account when it’s not being used for bank account bonuses, and look to use the money whenever I find a good bonus somewhere.
 If you’re looking for a list of current bank account bonuses, Doctor of Credit keeps the definitive list here.
 And make sure to read my Ultimate Guide to Bank Account Bonuses if you’re new to the world of bank account bonuses.

 I have been testing the savebetter (now raisin) offerings/partnerships and eyeing my netspend accounts as the raisin partner’s interest rates and CD rates creep above 5%, not quite ready to pull the trigger yet on netspend and haven’t tried transferring money back to my base account from raisin but things seems to be working so far and there are a number of very short-term cds with rates over 5% to choose from if emergency funds are a concern. anyone have any thought ons raisin?